irgroup/ir_metadata/docs/colab.md

 In order to demonstrate what kinds of reproducibility experiments and meta-evaluation are made possible through the metadata annotations, we provide an [interactive Python notebook that can be run on Google Colab]().

-The notebook gives a general introduction to the metadata handling that is implemented by the metadata-module in `repro_eval` and provides the experiments of Section 6 in the SIGIR resource paper.
+The notebook gives a general introduction to the metadata handling that is implemented by the [`metadata`]()-module in [`repro_eval`](https://github.com/irgroup/repro_eval) and provides the experiments of Section 6 in the SIGIR resource paper.